blinken/amz_sp_api/lib/fulfillment-inbound-api-model/docs/FbaInboundApi.md

 require 'fulfillment-inbound-api-model'

 api_instance = AmzSpApi::FulfillmentInboundApiModel::FbaInboundApi.new

-shipment_id = 'shipment_id_example' # String | A shipment identifier used for selecting items in a specific inbound shipment. marketplace_id = 'marketplace_id_example' # String | A marketplace identifier.
+shipment_id = "shipment_id_example" # String | A shipment identifier used for selecting items in a specific inbound shipment.

+marketplace_id = "marketplace_id_example" # String | A marketplace identifier.
 Specifies the marketplace where the product would be stored.

 begin